silx-kit/silx-training/software_engineering/6_Documentation/index.rst

 README
 ------

-It will be the 'front door' of your project.
+It will be the 'first look' at your project.

 It should contains: